 - Ask about removing PMI.
 If you had less than 20% as a down payment when you initially bought your home, you may still be paying private mortgage insurance, an insurance premium that’s commonly added to home loans for borrowers with less than 80% loan-to-value (LTV).
 The longer you’re in your home, the more equity you gain, which can help improve your LTV to the point where you may qualify to get rid of PMI.
 If that’s the case and you’ve had your mortgage for at least two years, contact your loan servicer in writing to request the removal of PMI from your home loan.
 Even though there may be costs associated with getting a home valuation or appraisal, it could save you up to a couple hundred dollars each month, depending on how much PMI you’re currently paying.

 - Appeal your assessed value.
-In many places, home values are skyrocketing, and that can affect your property taxes if your local municipality raises its assessment of your home.
+In many places, home values have gone up significantly in the past few years, and that can affect your property taxes if your local municipality raises its assessment of your home.
 If your tax bill has increased significantly and seems out of line with reality, you may want to challenge it by filing an appeal with the assessor’s office.
 If you are successful and get it amended quickly enough, you’ll potentially keep your monthly mortgage payment the same and hopefully prevent it from going up significantly in the future.

 - Refinance to a lower rate and/or longer term.
 There are several reasons you might consider using a refinance as a way to lower your monthly payment.
 A primary reason is getting a better interest rate.
 This will not only reduce your payment, but it can also save you thousands in interest over the life of the loan.
 Another advantage of a refinance is the option to extend or reset the repayment terms.
 Since you’ve likely been building equity since you first acquired your home, you’ll have a lower principal balance.
 When you refinance, you’ll spread that smaller balance over a longer period of time, shrinking your payment and saving you money each month.